hpgbproductions/MID2TGVA/README.md

 Many settings, including speed, pitch, and an equalizer, are available by modifying the variables in the "User Settings" section of the program file.

 The output XML file is created in the desktop folder.
+At the time of writing, the aircraft is compatible with all Tone Generator versions (latest: V1.3).

 [ Example ] Dichromatic Lotus Butterfly ~ Ancients (composed by ZUN)